 - Improve access to higher education.

 The Division of Student Development focuses on the holistic needs of student.
 Through our values, programs and services, we endeavor to support all students from access to completion.

 We value highly a commitment to ensuring all students have equitable access to higher education regardless of their economic, social, ethnic standing or disability.

 We also place a high value on ensuring persistence through case management, accessibility to counseling, specific resources for students with disabilities, sharing food resources and scholarship support.
-Our services are embedded within our 4 major departments college wide: Counseling, TRiO, Disability Services and Title V Pathways to Success grant.
+Our services are embedded within our 4 major departments college wide: Counseling, TRiO, The Center for Student Accessibility (CSA) and Title V Pathways to Success grant.